-Recall that at the end of 2019, Betelgeuse, a bright orange star in the constellation Orion, faded by about 66%.
+Recall that at the end of 2019, Betelgeuse, a bright orange star in the constellation Orion, dimmed by about 66%.

-To understand the reason for the unusual phenomenon, the authorscompared images taken by the Very Large Telescope (VLT) in January and March 2020: they used their example to track the dynamics of changes in the surface of a star.
-They noted a noticeable darkening in the southern hemisphere, which had become ten times dimmer than usual.
-Moreover, the shape and intensity of the dark spot changed rapidly.
+To understand the cause of the unusual phenomenon, the authorscompared images taken by the Very Large Telescope (VLT) in January and March 2020: using their example, they tracked the dynamics of changes in the surface of the star.
+They noted its noticeable darkening in the southern hemisphere, which became ten times dimmer than usual.
+Moreover, the shape and intensity of the dark spot changed quickly.

-We saw how the star's appearance changes in real time over several weeks.
+We saw the star's appearance change in real time over several weeks.

 As a result, the authors concluded that the darkening was caused by a dust cloud: a few hours before the sharp decrease in brightness, the star ejected a large gas bubble.